The minimal cone of an algebraic Laurent series: The positive characteristic case

 \section{The positive characteristic case}

-In the positive characteristic case, the roots of polynomials with coefficients in $\K(\!(x)\!)$, with $x=(x_1,\ldots,x_n)$, are not Laurent Puiseux series in general.
-This was first noticed by Chevalley in \cite{Ch} for the case $n=1$: he showed that the solutions of the equation

-cannot been expressed as Puiseux series.
-Then Abhyankar noticed that for such a polynomial, the roots can be expressed as series with support in $\Q$ with the additional property that their support is well-ordered.
-Here such a root can be written as

-The determination of the algebraic closure of $\K(\!(x_1)\!)$ for $n=1$, when $\K$ is a positive characteristic field, was finally achieved recently (see \cite{K1}, \cite{K2}).\\ For $n\geq 2$, this problem has recently been investigated by Saavedra \cite{S}.
+In positive characteristic, unlike the characteristic zero case, we cannot express roots of polynomials as Puiseux series with support in rational strongly convex cones.
+This already appears in the univariate case, since it has been noticed by Chevalley \cite{Ch} that none of the roots of the polynomial $T^p-x_1^{p-1}T-x_1^{p-1}$ can be expressed as Puiseux series, when $p>0$ denotes the characteristic of the base field.
+This shows that the Newton-Puiseux Theorem is no more valid in positive characteristic.
+Then Abhyankar noticed that for such a polynomial, the roots can be expressed as generalized series with support in $\Q$ with the additional property that their support is well-ordered \cite{Ab}.
+Here such a root can be written as $\displaystyle \sum_{k\in\N^*} x_1^{1-\frac{1}{p^k}}.$ The determination of the algebraic closure of $\K(\!(x_1)\!)$ for $n=1$, when $\K$ is a positive characteristic field, was finally achieved very recently (see \cite{K1}, \cite{K2}).\\ For $n\geq 2$, this problem has recently been investigated by Saavedra \cite{S}.
 He generalized Macdonald's Theorem to the positive characteristic case as follows:

-\begin{thm}\cite[Theorem 5.3]{S} Let $\K$ be an algebraically closed field of characteristic $p>0$.
+\begin{thm}\cite[Theorem 5.3]{S} Let $\K$ be an algebraically closed field of characteristic $p> 0$.
 Let $\o\in{\R_{>0}}^n$ be a vector whose coordinates are $\Q$-linearly independent.
 The set

-is an algebraically closed field. \end{thm} It is a natural question to extend the problem of the shape of the support of an element of $\mathcal S_\o^\K$ that is algebraic over $\K(\!(x)\!)$.
-Firstly, we can remark that Theorem \ref{main_thm2} is no longer true in this situation: